PMBOK vs FERPA

 What It Is

 PMBOK® Guide is the definitive global framework by PMI for project management practices.
 It codifies principles, performance domains, and processes for delivering value through projects.
-The Eighth Edition uses a principle-led, tailoring-focused approach blending mindset, domains, and non-prescriptive guidance.
+The Seventh Edition uses a principle-led, tailoring-focused approach blending mindset, domains, and non-prescriptive guidance.

 Key Components